AnushaBattu/Demos/README.md

 > 6.2 Git for Windows
 > 6.3 Terminal
 > 6.4 GitHub for desktop
-> 7. Create new project folder in local drive
+> 7. Create new project folder in local drive and clone .github repository into new folder using "git clone url"
-> 8. Clone .github and proofofconcepts repositories into new folder using "git clone url"
+> 8. Clone proofofconcepts repository into new folder using GitHub for Desktop
 > 9. Open the project folder in vs code

 ## 1. Introduction to Microservices